-Provide and install wiring from the end of the luminaire arm to the pole base.
-Connect the cable sin the pole to the intersection lighting cable using fused connectors.
+The Contractor shall also provide and install wiring from the end of the luminaire arm to the pole base.
+The Contractor shall connect the cable sin the pole to the intersection lighting cable using fused connectors.
 Fused connectors shall be used for all connections.
 Unless otherwise indicated on the plans, luminaires will be supplied and installed by others.

 All conduits shall include a 1c#10 tracer wire.
 A continuous orange tracer wire (1c #10) shall be included from each pole base to the controller cabinet.
 A separate orange tracer wire (1c #10) shall be included with all fiber optic communication cable.
 A yellow tracer wire shall be used in conduits with only streetlight circuits.
 Tracer wire for the signal system shall terminate in the controller cabinet and shall be labeled with the direction.
 Tracer wire for the communication/fiber system shall terminate in the locate box.
-Install, splice, and test the tracer wire for continuity.
+The Contractor shall install, splice, and test the tracer wire for continuity.
 Every tracer wire run shall be grounded at one end.